-The NXC Slope Divergence Metatrader 4 indicator is a slope indicator based on divergence between price and NXC trading indicator.
+The NXC Slope Divergence indicator for MT4 measures divergence between price and the NXC trading indicator to identify trend shifts.

-Moreover, the indicator draws the NXC slope channel in a separate MT4 window for double bullish or bearish trend confirmation.
+The indicator also plots the NXC slope channel in a separate MT4 window for double confirmation of bullish or bearish trends.

-Bullish confirmation: the center line of the slope indicator must be aligned above the 0.00 line.
+Bullish trends are confirmed when the center line of the slope channel is above the 0.00 line.

-Bearish confirmation: the center line of the slope indicator must be aligned below the 0.00 line.
+Bearish trends are confirmed when the center line is below the 0.00 line.

 Free Download